Marriage Counseling

 Self Acceptance

-A second belief system I frequently encounter in people is feelings of worthlessness.
+A second belief system we frequently encounter in people is feelings of worthlessness.
 Somewhere in life you, or your partner, accepted the notion that you weren’t valuable or lovable.
 As a result, you may feel put down or abused in a relationship.
 You may even have a history of choosing emotionally or physically abusive partners.
 Creating self-confidence and believing in your inherent value is crucial to a loving marriage.
-I can help you accomplish this important realization with coaching.
+We can help you accomplish this important realization with marital counseling and coaching.

 We Offer You Much More